what is artificial honey or fake honey

 Artificial honey or fake honey?
 What is the difference and why should we care?
 But then, what is natural honey?
 The opposite, of course.

 Even artificial honey can be added to real honey.
-Some say this addition of inverted sugar to natural honey tends to improve its quality and especially to render it more easily digested.
+Some say this addition of inverted sugar to natural honey tends to improve its quality and, especially to render it more easily digested.

 Artificial honey is the old synonym for invert sugar syrup – a liquid that is produced by chemical methods and has nothing to do with honey bees.

-Yet linguistically putting it, artificial honey is a fake honey.
+However, linguistically, artificial honey is fake honey.

 It seems that I always forget the thing that makes the world move: money.

-The list of food that is actually not food is very long: eggs, cheese, cream, chocolate flakes, caramel, whipped cream, peanut butter, ice cream, butter, potatoes, chocolate milk, orange juice, maple syrup, bacon and so on.
+The list of food that are actually not food is very long: eggs, cheese, cream, chocolate flakes, caramel, whipped cream, peanut butter, ice cream, butter, potatoes, chocolate milk, orange juice, maple syrup, bacon and so on.
 I wonder if it isn’t better (at least for our mental health) to just ignore them all.
 (I’m sure the producers are counting on this!)

 What is MeliBio?
 Fake honey or future honey?